efr-essakhan/pepfeature/README.md

 -----------------

-# pepfeature: A package that consists of functions for calculating epitope/peptide features for machine learning purposes.
+# epifeature: A package that consists of functions for calculating epitope/peptide features for machine learning purposes.

 <table>
 <tr>